NAVAJO NATION FISHING AND BOATING

 - Many Farms Lake

 - Any waters not listed above are restricted to electric trolling motors or hand powered devices (paddles, oars).

-- Any makeshift contrivances constructed of innertubes or other floatable materials shall not be allowed or operated on waters of
+- Any makeshift contrivances constructed of innertubes or other floatable materials shall not be allowed or operated on waters of the Navajo Nation.

-- Any Navajo Nation, Federal or State authority involved in game, fish or parks management or enforcement are exempted from
+- Any Navajo Nation, Federal or State authority involved in game, fish or parks management or enforcement are exempted from any watercraft restrictions.